AdinaScheinfeld/CISC3140/lab4_files/README.md

 ./create_database.sql
 ```

 Then, run the following line of code to connect to the SQLite database.
+By default the server runs on localhost 8000, but this can be configured using the `HTTP_PORT` variable in the [server.js](./server.js) file.

 ```
 npm run start